Skip to main content

 4. Next, click Generate Embeddings to run the dimension reduction exercise, generating a new set of rasters for your input features.

-5. Optional step: Review the raster files generated on the panel to the right of the screen by selecting one raster at a time to preview it.
+5. Optional step: Through the 3D Layers Menu, review the raster files generated in this step by clicking the eye-icon to preview it.
 Set your desired colour scheme.

 1. This provides valuable insight into the generated embeddings, offering a clearer understanding of the structure.